haotian2006/HelperDocs-contributions/Fixing Errors.md

 to fix this make sure that the 1st argument (or what ever the error says) is being defined correctly
 ###  <span style="color:red"> Unable to cast value to Object </span>
 this means that the value you are trying to send cannot bet convert into the object the function wants.
 To fix this make sure that the date type is the correct one.
+###  <span style="color:red"> Expected ')' (to close '(' at column x), got eof </span>
+This is a syntax error. it means that you either have an extra parentheses or lacking one.
+To fix this look for where the lines are underlined in red as roblox catches syntax errors before the game is being run.
 # Print Debugging
 Print debugging mainly consists of adding print statements to find out what wrong this is mainly used if there are no errors showing up in output